-We offer both a 32bit and 64bit version of Evidentia for Ubuntu Linux.
+We offer both a 64bit version of Evidentia for Ubuntu Linux.
 Our target is to support the current LTS (Long Term Support) version of Ubuntu.
-YOu are welcome try other versions, but we cannot guarantee it will work.
+You are welcome try other versions, but we cannot guarantee it will work.

 Many users have found it is simple to move Evidentia to other Debian systems.